 Food rooted in the French tradition on which we’ve based culinary excellence for hundreds of years.
 We tipped our waitress.
-We bought a bottle of champagne in gratitude for the kitchen.
+We bought a bottle of champagne for the kitchen.

 The next night, I smoked a joint and ate a platter of local cheeses at home on the couch.
 I only meant to have one or maybe two pieces, but I couldn’t stop cutting more until the entire block was gone.
 I finished it with a piece of dark chocolate from Madmoiselle Miel’s chocolate shop on Kellogg Boulevard and then collapsed onto the couch until morning.

 “It doesn’t have to be fancy, you know.”
 Gogo tells me.
 “Good food is anything that tastes good.”

 I made macaroni and cheese from the box, found some grapes and watermelon in the fridge, drank a beer from the can, opened a bag of chips and sour cream.

 “Food is meant to be eaten and enjoyed.”

 There’s something sexual about the way garlic smells cooking in butter.
 I made tomato butter for whitefish and a salad of watercress and micro greens.
 A bottle of white wine.
 Bread on the side.
 Panna cotta for dessert.

 “The best things in life are meant to be eaten and enjoyed.”